Azure/cloud-for-sovereignty-quickstarts/sovereignApplications/confidential/hrAppWorkload/docs/05-application-management.md

 At this point, [HR application architecture](../media/architecture-current.png) was deployed in your Sovereign Landing Zone.
 Now, let's go over some of the scenarios of managing the application.

-1. Connect to ContosoHR Web App to perform basic operations on HR app:
+1. As an HR authorized user, connect to ContosoHR Web App to perform basic operations on HR app:

     * Connect to your admin VM and open a browser.
     * Navigate to https://{VM-IP-address}:5001.
 On first run, you see a TLS/SSL warning, telling you that the connection may not be secure.
 This warning is to be expected and is because we're using a self-signed certificate for the ContosoHR service.
 Select through this warning; the connection is assuredly secure despite it (though in the general case, on the public Internet, you would do right to be *cautious if such a warning shows up!)